Psychosis: Delusions

-Disorganization of speech/thought or behavior
+Disorganized speech/thought and disorganized behavior

-Disorganization is split into disorganized speech (or thought), and grossly disorganized motor behavior.
-Disorganized speech or thought, also called formal thought disorder, is disorganization of thinking that is inferred from speech.
-Characteristics of disorganized speech include rapidly switching topics, called derailment or loose association; switching to topics that are unrelated, called tangential thinking; incomprehensible speech, called word salad or incoherence.
+Disorganization is categorized into either disorganized speech (disorganized speech stemming from disorganized thought), and grossly disorganized motor behavior.
+Disorganized speech or thought, also formally called thought disorder, is disorganization of thinking that is inferred from speech.
+Characteristics of disorganized speech include rapidly switching topics which is called derailment or loose association, switching to topics that are unrelated which is called tangential thinking, incomprehensible speech which is called incoherence and referred to as a word salad.
 Disorganized motor behavior includes repetitive, odd, or sometimes purposeless movement.
-Disorganized motor behavior rarely includes catatonia, and although it was a historically prominent symptom, it is rarely seen today.
-Whether this is due to historically used treatments or the lack thereof is unknown.
+Disorganized motor behavior rarely includes catatonia, and although it was a prominent symptom historically, it is rarely seen today.
+Whether this may be due to the use of historical treatments or the lack thereof is unknown.

 Catatonia describes a profoundly agitated state in which the experience of reality is generally considered impaired.
 There are two primary manifestations of catatonic behavior.
 The classic presentation is a person who does not move or interact with the world in any way while awake.
 This type of catatonia presents with waxy flexibility.
 Waxy flexibility is when someone physically moves part of a catatonic person's body and the person stays in the position even if it is bizarre and otherwise nonfunctional (such as moving a person's arm straight up in the air and the arm staying there).

 The other type of catatonia is more of an outward presentation of the profoundly agitated state described above.
 It involves excessive and purposeless motor behaviour, as well as an extreme mental preoccupation that prevents an intact experience of reality.
 An example is someone walking very fast in circles to the exclusion of anything else with a level of mental preoccupation (meaning not focused on anything relevant to the situation) that was not typical of the person prior to the symptom onset.
 In both types of catatonia, there is generally no reaction to anything that happens outside of them.
 It is important to distinguish catatonic agitation from severe bipolar mania, although someone could have both.

 Negative symptoms

-Negative symptoms include reduced emotional expression (flat affect), decreased motivation (avolition), and reduced spontaneous speech (poverty of speech, alogia).
+Negative symptoms include reduced emotional expression, decreased motivation (avolition), and reduced spontaneous speech (poverty of speech, alogia).
 Individuals with this condition lack interest and spontaneity, and have the inability to feel pleasure (anhedonia).
+Altered Behavioral Inhibition System functioning could possibly cause reduced sustained attention in psychosis and overall contribute to more negative reactions.